worthingtonse/WEST-Protocol/D. Status Services.md

 AU |  Authorizatio number (Secret between RAIDA servers like a password) DN | Denomination of the serial numbers that the RAIDA is to return.

+# Performance
+The job of the persormance service is to allow admins to evaluat the use of their RAIDA.
+The performance returns up to 255 performance indicators.
+The is done by key value pairs These keys and values are based on the Performance Table below.

 Returns: three ranges (contiguous serial numbers) and three single (incontiguous) serial numbers.
 It also shows the denomination but the client will probably